Last updated 16th April, 2025

 If you are unsure about any aspect of repointing you should always seek professional advice.
 Even if you are confident you can carry out the work, it is worth getting a surveyor in to assess the wall and offer advice on how much repointing is required, or even whether to remove the old mortar at all.

-Some professionals will advise leaving the old mortar alone unless it is causing structural problems!.
+Some professionals will advise leaving the old mortar alone unless it is causing structural problems.

-Do you live in a old property?
+Do you live in an old property?

 If so, you should check your pointing.
 Some older properties may be incorrectly repointed using a cement mortar, which effectively smothers the building, rather than a traditional lime mortar that would allow it to breathe.